cogolabs/rudder/README.md

 ### Config File

-Rudder looks for a config file in the current working directory named `.rudder.yml`
+Rudder looks for a config file in the current working directory named `.rudder.yml` or `rudder.json`

 Here is an example configuration file with default values filled in and explanation.